bassrehab/text-summarization/README.md

 Files named /data/extract*.txt are full text extracts from the PDF sources.

-These experiments were run on GCP, with tensorflow 2.3.3 and Pytorch 1.4.0.
+These experiments were run on GCP (without GPU), with tensorflow 2.3.3 and Pytorch 1.4.0.